 branch namehas been updated: This option expires the current policy status when the protected branch updates if the passing build is older than the threshold entered.
 This option is a compromise between always requiring a build when the protected branch updates and never requiring one.
 This choice is excellent for reducing the number of builds when your protected branch has frequent updates.

-- Never: Updates to the protected branch do not change the policy status.
-This reduces the number of builds for your branch, but can cause problems when closing pull requests that haven't been updated recently.
+- Never: Updates to the protected branch don't change the policy status.
+This value reduces the number of builds for your branch.
+It can cause problems when closing pull requests that haven't updated recently.

 - Immediately when

-- Choose an optional Display name for this build policy which is used to identify the policy on the Branch policies page.
-If you don't specify a display name, the build definition name is used.
+Enter an optional Display name for this build policy.
+This name identifies the policy on the Branch policies page.
+If you don't specify a display name, the policy uses the build definition name.